lord-kyron/terraform-provider-phpipam/README.md

  #### The `phpipam_first_free_subnet` Resource - Dynamic IPs creation

- The `phpipam_first_free_subnet` resource allow to create automatically new subnet in defined network without execution Terraform data instruction.
+ The `phpipam_first_free_subnet` resource allow you to create new subnet automatically in defined network without execution Terraform data instruction.
 You can use it to create several subnets automatically with nested subnet creation allowed.
 This resource support the same arguments as phpipam_subnet.
 An example usage is below.